chubbymaggie/fast/README.md

 * Formed the `f-ast' team to maintain the project // for Qiuchi Li
 * Complete slice-diff feature // for Qiuchi Li
 * Added JSON output for decoding FAST and pipe to jq for further querying
+* Added -w option to report the maximum width of the AST (i.e. number of children of the tree nodes)
+* Added -i option to report the identifiers appeared as function names or comment tokens

 *0.0.3* (July 6, 2017)